Ivorforce/Monoteny/README.md

 Many languages adopt different concepts because they may map differently to machine code.
 Instead, Monoteny strives for minimal logic duplication: Many concepts can emerge naturally from properly abstracted concepts.
 Once one is recognized, it can still later be optimized by the compiler without losing semantic minimalilty.

+This simplicity also allows for dialect agnosticity: Many language design choices arbitrary and better offloaded to a dialect designer.
+Indeed, different groups of users may prefer different dialects to understand the same code.
+Monoteny encourages this to aid adoption.

 ### First-Class Multiplicity

 Monoteny recognizes multiplicity usually comes in predictable forms: